Applications will be accepted until: 12:00 noon on the first Fridays in October and in March

 - and the likelihood that the conference will occur as scheduled.

-Faculty members who receive Conference Grants will submit a one-page report to the Associate Dean for Research summarizing the conference within one month of the event.
+Faculty members who receive Conference Grants are required to submit a one-page report to the Associate Dean for Research summarizing the conference within one month of the event.
 Neglecting to do so may place future requests for support at a disadvantage.

 For more information